 - Publish a newsletter to keep everyone up to date.

 - Hold regular meetings to keep your Local Chapter focused.

 - Plan both professional development and community outreach activities.

 - Expand your social and professional network by planning social events

 - Establish a survey process to evaluate how well your Local Chapter is addressing its members needs.

 - Look for ideas in Go Nuke!

-Your National Affairs Chair (US or Canadian), along with your Regional Lead, serve as the information pipeline from the continental organization to your local chapter.
+Your National Operating Officer (US or Canadian), along with your Regional Lead, serve as the information pipeline from the continental organization to your local chapter.
 Stay in touch with NAYGN for important updates, sharing of information, and participation in regional and continental-level initiatives.
 Refer to the local chapter resources page for more information.

 Share ideas that worked for your Local Chapter here!
-Send your tip or trick to the NAYGN Affairs Chair.
+Send your tip or trick to the NAYGN Operating Officer.
 Be sure to include your name and your Local Chapter’s name in your email.